Sponsors of

 Lewis,

 Michael and Laura.
-Pictured left with DW-S on the grid in 1965 and at
+Pictured with DW-S on the grid in 1965, and (right) at

 Oulton Park in 1998 with WSM 301, Michael met Laura Wilson-Spratt through